rachelr801/miniproject3RachelWhite/README.md

 ## License

 ## AI Usage
 I wrote the code myself and had Claude run it to check for errors.
 I had several syntax errors related to indentations and allowed Claude to fix those.
 Claude's edits looked correct so I did not have to rewrite anything.
 I started writing the readme file and asked Claude to finish writing it.
+I also used Claude to commit and push the files to GitHub.

 ## Acknowledgments